greenelab/tybalt/README.md

 For a complete pipeline with reproducibility instructions, refer to [run_pipeline.sh](run_pipeline.sh).
-Note that scripts originally written in Jupyter notebooks ported to the scripts folder for pipeline purposes with:
+Note that scripts originally written in Jupyter notebooks were ported to the scripts folder for pipeline purposes with:

 ```sh
 jupyter nbconvert --to=script --FilesWriter.build_directory=scripts *.ipynb